 Also, all dogs carry some parasites and even though your dog has been dewormed, it is possible that the stress can activate the parasites.
 It is also possible for the dog to be exposed to different things during its travel.
 I would suggest that in about a month or so that you have the stool sample checked by your vet to see if there is any additional treatment needed.
 After that, you should have a stool sample checked on the schedule given to you by your own vet.
 Every area is different and treatment depends on the individual dog's symptoms, as well as on what is going on with other animals in your area.

-FLEAS - In our area, we do not have a bad flea problem.
-Therefore, your dog has not been treated for fleas.
-I do NOT suggest that you purchase a flea collar — it bothers me that the directions tell you not to touch the flea collar and for you to be sure to wash thoroughly if you do touch it.
+Most topical flea and tick treatment is for puppies over 5 lbs.
+We use Frontline Plus or AdvantexII I do NOT suggest that you purchase a flea collar — it bothers me that the directions tell you not to touch the flea collar and for you to be sure to wash thoroughly if you do touch it.
 What is dangerous for me is apt to be dangerous for my dog in my opinion.
-So, again, if you have flea problems in your area, I suggest you contact your vet for proper treatment for your dog.

 HERE'S HOPING YOU HAVE A LONG AND HAPPY RELATIONSHIP WITH YOUR ALASKAN KLEE KAI.